In this guide we're going to show you the easiest way to watch British TV in South Africa.

 Once you've finished watching just simply click Disconnect and everything returns to normal.

-Occasionally some of the NordVPN United Kingdom connection points (also known as Servers) don't work with your favourite TV streaming service.
+Occasionally some of the ExpressVPN United Kingdom connection points (also known as Servers) don't work with your favourite TV streaming service.

 In that case you simply need to select a different one.
 Under Countries select United Kingdom and select one of the listed cities.